 If you’re used to a traditional synagogue, then services at Kehilat Hakerem will be quite familiar to you.
-The main differences you will notice (apart from some minor changes in wording) is that men and women sit together, and men and women both participate fully in the service.
-We currently have about two dozen members who can lead services, or read from the Torah, or chant Haftarah.
+The main differences you will notice (apart from slight changes in the prayer book wording) is that men and women sit together, and men and women both participate fully in the service.
+Many of our members can lead services, or read from the Torah, chant the Haftarah, or give a sermon.

 Usual Service Times